 You should consider our prospects in light of the risks and difficulties frequently encountered by early stage and developmental companies.
 Although we were incorporated in December 2000, we have only been in operation since May 2002.
-We have incurred net losses of \$39,321,000 since our inception, including net losses of \$13,820,000, \$7,386,000 and \$6,421,000 for the years ended June 30, 2007, 2006 and 2005, respectively.
+We have incurred net losses of \$51,731,000 since our inception through June 30, 2008, including net losses of \$12,410,000, \$13,820,000 and \$7,386,000 for the years ended June 30, 2008, 2007 and 2006, respectively.
 We anticipate that we will incur operating losses and negative operating cash flow for the foreseeable future.
 We have not yet commercialized any drug candidates and cannot be sure that we will ever be able to do so, or that we may ever become profitable.
-We have expanded our clinical trials significantly with the commencement of the OVATURE trial, which will result in increasing losses and we may continue to incur substantial losses in future even if we begin to generate revenues from the distribution and sale of phenoxodiol.
+We have expanded our clinical trials significantly with the commencement of the OVATURE Phase III clinical trial, which will result in increasing losses and we may continue to incur substantial losses in the future even if we begin to generate revenues from the distribution and sale of phenoxodiol.